 - How quickly can I accumulate it?

-If you don’t have a clear and immediate answer to each of these three questions, then you are missing the beating heart of your money-saving plan.
-Like with any big pursuit in life, you need to have a deep, burning “why” to keep you going when things get boring, or tough.
+If you don’t have a clear and immediate answer to each of these three questions, you are missing the beating heart of your money-saving plan.
+Like any big pursuit in life, you need to have a deep, burning “why” to keep you going when things get tedious or challenging.

 Whether it’s a career change, moving to a new home, starting a business, funding your retirement, or getting out of debt, find the goal that will drive you.
-Knowing what you are saving for is what makes the whole process fun, thrilling, and satisfying.
-Avoid focusing too much on goals that are really just big purchases, like a car or a vacation.
+Knowing what you are saving for makes the process fun, thrilling, and satisfying.
+Avoid focusing too much on goals that are mainly just big purchases, like a car or a vacation.
 These are just another form of spending.
 They won’t help you achieve financial freedom.

-Saving for the sake of saving is a joyless pursuit with no clear reward.
+Saving for the sake of saving is a joyless pursuit with no visible reward.
 Those who try without a clear goal will inevitably fail.

-Give yourself something that you can really latch onto.
-Something to fight for; something that will make you feel excited to push forward.
+Give yourself something that you can latch onto — something to fight for that will motivate you to push forward.
 Then, nothing will be able to stop you.

-The all-too-common defense that arises when we try to cut expenses goes something like:
+The all-too-common defense that arises when we try to cut expenses goes something like this:

-The mistake here is to take the brief pleasant feeling you get from buying some product or service, and get it confused with real, lasting happiness.
+The mistake here is to take the brief, pleasant feeling you get from buying some product or service and confuse it with real, lasting happiness.

 This feeling is nice, I’ll give you that, but it is not the same thing as happiness.
-For the sake of clarity, let’s call it enjoyment.
+It’s more like pleasure.

 Happiness, the kind that matters, comes from within.
-It is a skill that we all must practice, and involves building a healthy relationship with ourselves and the world around us.
+It is a skill we all must practice, and it involves building a healthy relationship with ourselves and the world around us.

-You can live a happy life where you spend very little money at all, and you can live a miserable life where you spend lots of money.
+You can live a happy life where you spend very little money and a miserable life where you spend lots of money.
 Spending and happiness are just not connected in this way.
 Anyone can learn to create happiness for themselves and others, but the enjoyment from spending money won’t get any of us there.

 5. Trying to Force It

-Saving cannot work sustainably when you try to do it in spite of yourself.
-This is why it’s so important to have a goal (see #3 above).
+Saving is not sustainable when you try to do it despite yourself.
+This truth is why it’s so important to have a goal, as discussed above.

-When you keep trying to force yourself to save money, you reinforce the narrative in your mind that saving money isn’t something you want to do.
-Sure, you may be able to overcome that distaste with brief spurts of determination.
+When you keep trying to force yourself to save money, you reinforce the narrative that saving money isn’t something you want to do.
+Sure, you may overcome that distaste with brief spurts of determination.
 But the equilibrium that you will always drift back to is saving nothing at all.

-The great news is, you don’t have to force yourself to save money.
-One of the most crucial shifts in becoming an excellent saver is to find the joy in it!
+The great news is you don’t have to force yourself to save money.
+Instead, one of the most crucial shifts in becoming an excellent saver is to find joy in it!

-Envision yourself achieving your next big money goal, and how much easier your life will be.
-Imagine what you will be able to accomplish after that.
-Relish in the joy of finally taking charge of your spending, becoming an effective CEO of the business of your life.
-Enjoy paying yourself for once, instead of everybody else.
+Envision yourself achieving your next big money goal and how much easier your life will be.
+Then, imagine what you will be able to accomplish after that.
+Relish in the joy of finally taking charge of your spending and becoming an effective CEO of the business of your life.
+Enjoy paying yourself for once instead of everybody else.

-If you’re still trying to force yourself to save money, it’s because you haven’t figured out how to enjoy saving yet.
+If you’re still trying to force yourself to save money, you probably haven’t figured out how to enjoy saving yet.
 And if you don’t find your way to the thrill of this journey, you will never succeed.
-Stop forcing yourself to save money, and allow yourself to love it for how awesome it really is.
+So stop forcing yourself to save money, and allow yourself to love it for how delightful it can be.

 6. Buying for Price Rather Than Value

-Okay, here’s a thought exercise: there are two coats for sale, one costs $40 and the other $75.
-Which one does the frugal shopper buy?
+Here’s a thought exercise: there are two coats for sale.
+One costs $40 and the other $75.
+So which one does the frugal shopper buy?

 The answer is: neither, necessarily.

-This setup doesn’t offer enough information to make the best choice, because this setup tells us only the coats’ prices.
-If you really want to make the best decisions with your money, and save more than ever, you’ll focus not on price alone but on overall value.
+This setup doesn’t offer enough information to make the best choice because this setup tells us only the coats’ prices — wise pending decisions factor in value, not just price.

-Sometimes a cheaper option is less effective at its purpose, and will wear out quickly and need to be replaced, costing more in the long run.
-Sometimes a pricier option is twice the price for an identical item with a fancy label on it.
+Sometimes a cheaper option is less effective at its purpose and will wear out quickly and need to be replaced, costing more in the long run.
+Sometimes one option is twice the cost of an identical item and does nothing but put a fancy label on it.
 Neither is necessarily the right choice on price alone.

 - Why is this one more expensive?

-- Does this one seem like it is more sturdy or reliable?
+- Will this one be more sturdy or reliable?

-- Which seems like it will do the job better?
+- Which will it do the job better?

 - Which will last longer?